gs1/GS1_DigitalLink_Resolver_CE/README.md

 3. **Look at the convertor scripts** in the useful_external_python_scripts folder.
 These scripts are useful for converting data between the previous versions of Resolver CE and the new format.
 4. **Try out the API yourself**: The API is available with Open API (Swagger) documentation at http://localhost:3000/api/ and, for Postman fans (complete with example data) at https://documenter.getpostman.com/view/10078469/2sA3JKeNb2
 5. **Provide feedback**: We are looking for feedback from users to help us improve the software.
 Please provide feedback by creating an issue on the GitHub repository.

+## Can I put this GS1 Resolver live?
+YES!
+Just remember that this is a beta version and we are still working on the software.
+We recommend that you test the software thoroughly before putting it live.
+We are looking for feedback from users to help us improve the software.
+Please provide feedback by creating an issue on the GitHub repository.
+Your code review to ensure security and GDPR compliance will also be a key consideration.
+The only thing left is to decide on a Fully Qualified Domain Name (FQDN) for your Resolver service (we recommend a FQDN starting 'id' - e.g. 'https://id.mycompany.org' so it can sit alongside, but not disturb, your other web services) and set up the appropriate DNS records to point to your server.
+Before you spin up the service, make sure you set environment variable 'FQDN' (currently in web_server/Dockerfile) to your chosen name.

 ## What are the GS1 Dev team doing next?
 1. **Testing**: We are testing the software to ensure that it is stable and reliable - expect regular updates that will be the form of 'beta 2', 'beta 3' etc.